IST263/fall2019m004/docs/question-bank.md

 - What is the purpose of the `main` and `footer` tags?
 - What are the notations `./` and `../`?
 Give an example of how they should be used
 - What is the significance of `index.html`?

+## Week 4

+- List 3 different units of measurements in CSS.
+Give an example for each
+- Name and describe the three different ways to apply CSS to an HTML document.
+Give examples
+- Why is CSS "cascading" ?
+- What are the three cornerstones for the WWW?
+What is the purpose of each cornerstone?
+- What is a CSS selector?
+- What is the difference between internal and external CSS, and which do you think is preferable and why?